About CRS internships

-CRS offers both paid summer internships and unpaid internships during the academic year.
+CRS offers both paid and unpaid domestic and unpaid international internships during the academic year.

-Unpaid internships can take place throughout the academic year if CRS is able to identify a position.
-These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester.
-Summer internships are competitive.
-All interns are expected to commit to at least 10 weeks—part-time (15 to 20 hours per week) or full-time (35 hours per week)—though internships may last longer
+- Unpaid internships can take place throughout the academic year if CRS is able to identify a position.
+These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester initiated by a university.
+Both domestic and international unpaid internships may last up to 6 months.

 We look for interns with strong organizational skills and the ability to collaborate in a team environment.
 Proactive individuals with strong interpersonal, oral and written communication skills, and the commitment and ability to produce high-quality, timely and accurate work efficiently are the most successful.
 Proficiency in MS Outlook, Word, Excel, and PowerPoint is highly desirable.